MarconiLab/training-courses/gis/animal-health/master-course/src/intro-upload-carto.md

 The advandage is that you don't need to install, maintain them, this is done by the Service provider.
 Obviously, you need to pay for this service.
 Hopefully, you can create a free account that will already allow you to create and disseminate your map/visualization through the web.

-To create a free account, follow this link [https://carto.com/signup](https://carto.com/signup).
+To create a free account, follow this link [https://carto.com/signup](https://carto.com/signup)

 To have an overview of the beautiful maps/visualization you can create, follow this link: [https://carto.com/gallery/](https://carto.com/gallery/)

+### 2. Interface overview